-This pain point, in particular, influenced how we developed our services, and it’s why we decided that a quarterly cadence was really the bare minimum needed for us to provide the kind of support that people need.
-Acuity offers quarterly, monthly, weekly, or daily bookkeeping services to address the issues of consistency that many businesses face.
+This pain point, in particular, influenced how we developed our services, and it’s why we decided that a monthly cadence was really the bare minimum needed for us to provide the kind of support that people need.
+Acuity offers monthly, weekly, or daily bookkeeping services to address the issues of consistency that many businesses face.

 2. Business owners don’t have enough time for finances.

 The second thing we hear very often is that business owners don’t have the time to focus on finances, or that it’s starting to take up too much time.
 When we looked at the numbers, we found that people spend, on average, 81 hours a year on tax prep trying to do it themselves.
 That adds up to about 230 hours on average, per year, that they can save by outsourcing their bookkeeping.

 One of our favorite quotes — we call it the Full Employment Act for bookkeepers — is that 40% of small business owners say that bookkeeping and taxes are the worst part about owning a business.
 So, our hope at Acuity is to alleviate that problem for these entrepreneurs through our bookkeeping services, accounting services, and CFO services.

 3. Business owners wonder if financial reports are actually useful.

 Believe it or not, one of the other common issues we hear is that financial statements just aren’t useful — or entrepreneurs don’t understand how to read/interpret the information.
 We found a Gartner study that showed the path that entrepreneurs follow before they reach the end goal of being able to synthesize and analyze financial data.